Emilia Clarke: Personal life and public image

 Clarke lives in the London Borough of Islington.
 She also owned a house in the Venice Beach neighbourhood of Los Angeles, which she purchased in 2016 and sold in December 2020.

+Clarke is of Indian descent on her mother's side, as her maternal grandmother was a natural daughter between Clarke's great-grandmother and a man from British India.
+She credits this background for her family having a "history of fighters", stating, "The fact that [my grandmother] had to hide her skin colour, essentially, and try desperately to fit in with everyone else must've been incredibly difficult."
+Clarke has also publicly discussed her ties to India, stating that she is proud of her Indian heritage and sees it as an integral part of her identity.

+From 2012 to 2013, Clarke was in a relationship with Seth MacFarlane.
+She also dated Charlie McDowell from 2018 to 2019.

 In a 2013 interview with Allure, Clarke stated that her mother had rules when she was growing up: "Don't do drugs, don't have sex, and don't touch your eyebrows."
 She stated that she was bullied as a child for "having ridiculous eyebrows".

+Her father, who was an important figure in her life, died in 2016 due to cancer.
+Clarke stated that "My father always told me — Never trust anyone whose TV is bigger than their bookshelf."

 In an essay she wrote for The New Yorker in 2019, Clarke revealed that she had suffered a subarachnoid haemorrhage caused by a ruptured aneurysm in February 2011.
-She underwent urgent endovascular coiling surgery and subsequently suffered from aphasia, at one point being unable to recall her own name.
+She underwent urgent endovascular coiling surgery and subsequently suffered from aphasia, at one point being unable to say her name.
 She had a second aneurysm surgically treated in 2013.

-Clarke was voted the most desirable woman in the world by AskMen readers in 2014.
-In 2015, she was named Esquires Sexiest Woman Alive and was also recognised with the GQ Woman of the Year Award.
-Clarke appeared on FHMs 100 Sexiest Women in the World list in 2015, 2016, and 2017.
-She was also included on Glamours list of Best Dressed Women in 2017.
+In 2023, she was named actress of the year at the Harper's Bazaar Women of the Year Awards.
+Also, in 2023, she was awarded the Hollywood Rising-Star Award by the Deauville American Film Festival.

 Once filming wrapped on the final season of Game of Thrones, Clarke, as a tribute to her role as Daenerys Targaryen, celebrated her time on the show with a wrist tattoo featuring a trio of flying dragons.